About the SophoMORE Initiative:

 SophoMORE: Innovations & Entrepreneurship

 This living-learning community is designed for sophomore students who are passionate about business, science, engineering, and related fields of study.
 Whether pursing a degree, career, or hobby within these fields, Innovations & Entrepreneurship provides students with an environment where like-minded individuals can live together and support each other in pursuit of their own "great idea."
-Within this community, there are opportunities to interact directly with faculty and staff members from the Isenberg School of Management, College of Engineering, and College of Natural Sciences.
+Within this community, there are opportunities to interact directly with faculty and staff members from the Isenberg School of Management.
 Students will also have access to workshops, faculty programming, in-hall advising, and one-on-one interactions with innovators and those who have experience with entrepreneurship.
 Innovations & Entrepreneurship students have the option of enrolling in Sch-Mgmt 292V, "New Venture Creation."
 This team-taught experiential course will prepare students to create and implement business plans.

 Technical Solutions is a Living-Learning Community for students who are committed to innovative technical problem-solving.
 Whether pursuing a program of study in Engineering or another technical field, this community provides a unique opportunity for students with similar academic interests to form study groups and explore career opportunities related to their majors. .
 Students will have opportunities to attend company information sessions, resume workshops, career fairs and other events that facilitate mentoring, retention, and incremental career planning.
 By residing in the Technical Solutions community, students will be equipped to help motivate others in their cohorts to prepare for future careers in Engineering and the sciences.